mesosphere/dcos-docs-site/pages/services/beta-storage/0.1.0-beta/install/index.md

 - DC/OS Enterprise 1.11 or above.
 - Storage feature flag is turned ON (`feature_dcos_storage_enabled: true` in config.yaml).
 - [DC/OS CLI](/latest/cli/install/) is installed and has been logged in as a superuser.

+# Download the package tarball

+DC/OS Storage Service (DSS) is packaged as a tarball.
+The tarball can be downloaded from [Mesosphere support site](https://support.mesosphere.com/hc/en-us/articles/213198586).

 # Build the local universe and artifacts server